The Stamford Historical Society, April 17, 2005 – March 31, 2006

 Gift of Mrs. Elizabeth Davenport Spence

-A number of items in the large center display case in the Red Gallery, such as some of the table silver, a walking stick and a cane handle, a pen knife, and a clock, all engraved, belonged to Mr. & Mrs. Theodore Davenport Jr.
+A number of items in the large center display case in the Red Gallery, belonged to Mr. & Mrs. Theodore Davenport Jr. all engraved.

 Boy’s Jacket, Skirt and Cape, c.
 1890